 As it did in connection with the Evidence Code study, the Commission plans to publish a series of reports containing tentative recommendations and research studies covering various aspects of condemnation law and procedure.
 The comments and criticisms received from interested persons and organizations on these tentative recommendations will be considered before the comprehensive statute is drafted.
 The first report in this series has been published.
-See Tentative Recommendation and a Study Relating to Condemnation Law and Procedure: Number 1 -Possession Prior to Final Judgment and Related Problems, 8 CAL.
-L. REVISION COMM'N REPORTS 1101 (1967).
-Work on the second report in this series, dealing with the right to take, is well under way. third report, which will deal with compensation and the measure of damages, has been started.
+See Tentative Recommendation and a Study Relating to Condemnation Law and Procedure: Number 1-Possession Prior to Final Judgment and Related Problems, 8 Cal.
+L. Revision Comm'n Reports 1101 (1967).
+Work on the second report in this series, dealing with the right to take, is well under way.
+Work on the third report, which will deal with compensation and the measure of damages, has been started.
 The Commission has retained two consultants to prepare background studies on other aspects of eminent domain law.
 Mr. Norman E. Matteoni, Deputy Counsel of Santa Clara County, is preparing a background study on certain procedural aspects of condemnation; Mr. Joseph B. Harvey, a Susanville attorney, is preparing a background study on the problems arising from divided interests in property sought to be acquired.

 Prior to 1975, the Commission will submit recommendations concerning eminent domain problems that appear to be in need of immediate attention.
-The Commission submitted the first such recommendation (exchange of valuation data) to the 1967 Legislature. a second recommendation (recovery of the condemnee's expenses on abandonment of an eminent domain proceeding) to the 1968 Legislature. and a third recommendation (arbitration of just compensation) to the 1970 Legislature.4
+The Commission submitted the first such recommendation (exchange of valuation data) to the 1967 Legislature,2 a second recommendation (recovery of the condemnee's expenses on abandonment of an eminent domain proceeding) to the 1968 Legislature,3 and a third recommendation

-See Recommendation Relating to Discovery in Eminent Domain Proceedings, 8 Cal.
-L. Revision Comm'n Reports 19 (1967).
-For a legislative history of this recommendation, see 8 Cal.
-L. Revision Comm'n Reports 1318 (1967).
-The recommended legislation was caucted.
+2 See Recommendation Relating to Discovery in Eminent Domain Proceedings, 8 CAL.
+L. REVISION COMM'N REPORTS 19 (1967).
+For a legislative history of this recommendation, see 8 CAL L. REVISION COMM'N REPORTS 1318 (1967).
+The recommended legislation was enacted.
 See Cal.
 Stats.
 1967, Ch.
 1104.

-3 See Recommendation Relating to Recovery of Condomnee's Expenses on Abandonment of an Eminent Domain Proceeding, 8 Cal.
-L. Revision Comm'n Reports 1361 (1967).
+3 See Recommendation Relating to Recovery of Condemnee's Expenses on Abandonment of an Eminent Domain Proceeding, 8 Cal.
+L. REVISION COMM'N REPORTS 1361 (1967).
 For a legislative history of this recommendation, see 9 Cal.
-L. Revision Comm'n Reports 19 (1969).
+L. REVISION COMM'N REPORTS 19 (1969).
 The recommended legislation was enacted.
 See Cal.
 Stats.
 1968, Ch.
 133.